AttilaAKINCI/SocialApiTrial/README.md

 Notes: `Optional json field should be marked as nullable ( ? ) otherwise service response can not be mapped to data class`

 ## Testing
 For unit tests, I created some utility testing classes.
+MockK and JUnit5 is used for unit testing.
+Junit4 is used for integration testing

 Context dependent tests are placed under androidTest folder, Independent class and utility tests are placed under test folder.